codacy/pulse-user-docs/docs/one-click-integrations/jira-integration.md

     -   A component that matches an existing system is removed from the corresponding issue.
 Pulse deletes the incident for that system.

     -   The corresponding issue is deleted.

+!!! important
+    After completing the Jira integration setup, Pulse starts loading your incident data for the last 90 days.
+Therefore, **before you perform the integration setup**, make sure the corresponding Jira issues follow the rules described above, so Pulse can load your historical data correctly.

+    Pulse will only create incidents for the Jira issues in a `Done` status that are assigned with the label `Incident`, and associates them with the systems matching the values in the `Component(s)` field as described above.

 ### Don't detect incidents via Jira {: id="jira-incident-not-detect"}